Near-Death Experiences – Dealing with Skepticism (Panel Discussion)

 How To Deal With Skeptics & Atheists

-Excerpts from a conversation that originally appeared on NHNE’s main NDE social network.
+The following excerpts are taken from a conversation that originally appeared on NHNE’s main NDE social network.
 Skip to the end of this post to see a list of people who abandoned atheist worldviews after they had a near-death experience.

 Barbara Harris Whitfield writes: